AnyChart/docs.anychart.com/Basic_Charts/Stacked/Overview.md

 ### Tooltips and Labels

-To add percent symbol and show percentage instead (or in addition to) in tooltips and labels use [Text Formatters](../../Common_Settings/Text_Formatters):
+To add the percent symbol and show a percentage instead (or in addition to) in tooltips and labels use [Text Formatters](../../Common_Settings/Text_Formatters):

 ```
 // configure tooltips